 - Use the velocity to frequency calculator, and get a list of spectral line rest frequencies.

-- Check the observability of your targets with the Interactive Observability Chart Plotter and COORD.
+- Check the observability of your targets with the Interactive Observability Chart Plotter.

 Getting your data

 - ATOA: Australia Telescope Online Archive.